Chapter 1. Overview of Red Hat Decision Manager on Red Hat OpenShift Container Platform

 You can deploy Red Hat Decision Manager into a Red Hat OpenShift Container Platform environment.

 In this solution, components of Red Hat Decision Manager are deployed as separate OpenShift pods.
-You can scale each of the pods up and down individually to provide as few or as many containers as required for a particular component.
+You can scale each of the pods up and down individually, providing as few or as many containers as necessary for a particular component.
 You can use standard OpenShift methods to manage the pods and balance the load.

 The following key components of Red Hat Decision Manager are available on OpenShift:

-KIE Server, also known as Execution Server, is the infrastructure element that runs decision services and other deployable assets (collectively referred to as services) .
+Decision Server, also known as Execution Server or KIE Server, is the infrastructure element that runs decision services and other deployable assets (collectively referred to as services) .
 All logic of the services runs on execution servers.

-In some templates, you can scale up a KIE Server pod to provide as many copies as required, running on the same host or different hosts.
-As you scale a pod up or down, all of its copies run the same services.
+You can freely scale up a Decision Server pod, providing as many copies as necessary, running on the same host or different hosts.
+As you scale a pod up or down, all its copies run the same services.
 OpenShift provides load balancing and a request can be handled by any of the pods.

-You can deploy a separate KIE Server pod to run a different group of services.
+You can deploy a separate Decision Server pod to run a different group of services.
 That pod can also be scaled up or down.
-You can have as many separate replicated KIE Server pods as required.
+You can have as many separate replicated Decision Server pods as necessary.

-Business Central is a web-based interactive environment used for authoring services.
+Business Central is a web-based interactive environment for authoring services.
 It also provides a management console.
-You can use Business Central to develop services and deploy them to KIE Servers.
+You can use Business Central to develop services and deploy them to Decision Servers.